Introduction#

 Go to Market Strategy#

+In today’s connected world, a truly remarkable product can create its own momentum.
+People will use it, love it, and spread the word.
 We are not aiming to convert the masses overnight.
 Instead, we fully embrace the 1,000 true fans principle: our goal is to earn the trust of a small group of dedicated users, our first hardcore fan base.
 These are the people who will try everything we make, send us bug reports at 2 AM, and tell their friends not because they were paid to, but because they care.

 Huge growth is not the goal, at least not now.
 What matters is building something so good that the first 100 users bring in the next 900.
 In a world where attention is fragmented and short-lived, the strongest marketing channel is still word of mouth from someone who truly believes in what you’re doing.